 People with disabilities are permitted to use their own personal assistive devices at all times to access goods and services provided by the Ottawa Bluesfest.
 However, due to the ground’s natural terrain and size, it can be difficult to manoeuvre a wheelchair.
 The festival does not provide personal care or golf cart rides, but RBC Bluesfest’s volunteer A-Team does offer push service and light support.

-There is an elevated platform in the main bowl designated for patrons using wheelchairs with view of the main Stage, in addition to priority access to the Acura VIP Club areas at other stages.
+There is an elevated platform in the main bowl designated for patrons using wheelchairs with a view of the RBC Stage, in addition to priority access to the VIP Club areas at other stages.

 Collapsible lawn chairs are permitted throughout the site and we encourage those who may have difficulty standing for long periods to bring them.